-Long-term follow-up and your health
+Long-term follow-up and your health after childhood cancer

-Long-term follow-up and your health
+Long-term follow-up and your health after childhood cancer

 Will the cancer come back or am I at risk for another cancer?

 For most childhood cancer survivors, the risk of the cancer coming back after 5 years is very small.
-Talk with your oncologist or paediatrician when you come to clinic about your individual risks as this is different for everyone.
+Talk with your oncologist or paediatrician when you go to clinic about your individual risks as this is different for everyone.

 The chance of developing a second cancer also depends on a number of things including: